AndrewRBader/CU-Fintech_Project-1/README.md

 ### a.
 Current Market Environment in America <a name="Market"></a>

+Since mid-2022, a heated debate has been taking place among politicians, economists, and market experts regarding the future of the US economy, and whether it is headed towards a recession or not.
+The argument is often swayed by political affiliations and hinges on the interpretation of the word "recession".

+According to a widely accepted definition of recession, two consecutive quarters of negative GDP growth would signal a recession, which would have started in the summer of 2022.
+However, the National Bureau of Economic Research (NBER), the organization responsible for defining US business cycles, does not agree with this assessment.
+The NBER views a recession as a substantial decrease in economic activity across the country that persists for more than a few months, and does not believe that a recession occurred in the summer of 2022.

+Despite this disagreement, the possibility of a recession still looms in the near future.
+The Federal Reserve has expressed its intention to increase interest rates until inflation begins to cool down from its current state, which could trigger a downturn in the economy that would be universally recognized as a recession.

+Economic Data from the Most Recent Reports:
+ - GDP Q4 2022 +2.9% (good)
+ - CPI December +6.5% (bad)
+ - Treasury Yield Curve 10Y/2Y Spread -0.66% (inverted, bad)
+ - Unemployment Rate December 3.5% (good)
+ - Initial Jobless Claims January 190,000 (good)
+ - Housing Starts December -1.4% (bad)

 ### b.
 Project Objectives <a name="Objectives"></a>

 - Analyze the performance of major indices, sectors, and securities throughout past recessions